Trudeau defends COVID restrictions amid truck blockades

 He added: “Until Trudeau moves, we don’t move,”

-As for the Ambassador Bridge blockade, Windsor Mayor Drew Dilkens said police had not removed people for fear of inflaming the situation and causing a larger protest.
+As for the Ambassador Bridge blockade, Windsor Mayor Drew Dilkens said police had not removed people for fear of inflaming the situation.
 But he added: “We’re not going to let this happen for a prolonged period of time.”

-Police said the demonstration involved 50 to 74 vehicles and about 100 protesters.
+The demonstration involved 50 to 74 vehicles and about 100 protesters, police said.
 Some of the protesters say they are willing to die for their cause, according to the mayor.

 “I’ll be brutally honest: You are trying to have a rational conversation, and not everyone on the ground is a rational actor,” Dilkens said.
 “Police are doing what is right by taking a moderate approach, trying to sensibly work through this situation where everyone can walk away, nobody gets hurt, and the bridge can open.”